 For the fifth time in a row, German passport holders are the most welcome when crossing foreign borders

-With the visa-free or visa-upon-arrival access to 177 countries, German passport is the most powerful travelling document.
+With visa-free or visa-upon-arrival access to 177 countries, the German passport is the most powerful traveling document.

 According to the Henley Passport Index that annually ranks passport power, Germany rose from last year’s score of 176 as Belarus launched a five-day visa-free visit for citizens of 80 countries, Germany included.